 Many races in Flanders feature cobbles, from suburban roads with their decorative pavé to farm tracks surfaced with medieval stones.
 These can be flat sections or steep hellingen and they’re often strategic points in a race, crowds gather and they make for great TV.

-But there’s also something else that’s 100% Belgian: the concrete road, known as the betonweg.
+But there’s also something else that’s part of the Belgian racing experience: the concrete road, known as the betonweg.
 Safer and smoother than the cobbles, Belgium has many rural roads surfaced with concrete instead of tarmac.
 These are cheap to build and work fine for the secondary road network.
-They are large blocks of of concrete are separated by small gaps, partly for drainage but also to let the material expand on a hot day, to avoid the surface buckling under expansion.
+They are large blocks of concrete and separated by small gaps, partly for drainage but also to let the material expand on a hot day, to avoid the surface buckling under expansion.

 These roads aren’t crucial to the racing but they’re not without their problems: